Kicking Off Meatball Week with Scallion Meatballs with Soy Ginger Glaze

 Tuesday, February 23, 201021 Comments

 I can’t imagine that there is anyone left in this world that hasn’t heard of the devastating recent events in Haiti.
 On January 12, the small Caribbean county was hit by a catastrophic 7.0 earthquake.
-By January 24, at least 52 aftershocks measuring 4.5 or greater had been …
+By January 24, at least 52 aftershocks measuring 4.5 or greater had been recorded. …

 kiss the cook!